 Even if you do these things, you can still get an exam.
 Please contact us if you have any questions or doubts.

-Forensic examinations for collecting physical evidence can be conducted up to seven (7) days after an assault has occurred.
+Forensic examinations for collecting physical evidence can be conducted up to seven (7) days after an assault has occurred in Nevada.
 You can report the crime and have a forensic examination during this time period even if you have cleaned up and/or choose not to report the incident.
 Please call our 24-hour sexual assault hotline at 1-800-330-0226 or text SASS to 839863 for more information.

 What is Sexual Assault Support Services?